128technology/docs/docs/howto_reset_user_password.md

 In this situation, use the following procedure to change the lost password.

-1. Log in to the Linux shell using `sudo` as the `t128` user on the SSR.
+1. Log in to the Linux shell using `sudo`.
 2. Change the password for the corresponding Linux user.

 ```